Steer clear of ghost brokers selling fake car insurance

 We’re working to bring ghost brokers down

-We have a team of experts dedicated to detecting fraud to protect our customers.
-They speak to victims to gather evidence, support with referrals to the police and Action Fraud and find ways to spot cases sooner.
+We have a team of experts dedicated to detecting fraud and protecting our customers.
+They speak to victims to gather evidence, support with referrals to the police and Report Fraud, and find ways to spot cases sooner.

-Not only that.
-We also work with closely with the wider financial services industry and enforcement agencies to detect, disrupt and prosecute these criminals together.
+Not only that, we also work closely with the wider financial services industry and enforcement agencies to detect, disrupt, and prosecute these criminals together.

 Think you’ve bought fake car insurance or your address is being used?